francoisjacquet/rosariosis/plugins/Moodle/README.md

 - Calendar events are automatically added to & removed from the Moodle calendar
 - Portal notes are automatically created, updated & deleted in Moodle
+- Rollover: Moodle users (and students) and courses are associated to the next school year entities

+Note: it is not possible to create a User in Moodle from previous school years (after Rollover).

 Grades